Lauki Chana Dal Recipe

 Step 15: Once the ghee is hot, add 1 teaspoon of cumin seeds and ยผ teaspoon of asafetida, and let them crackle for 3-4 seconds.

 Step 16: Remove the pan from the heat.
-Add 1 teaspoon Kashmiri red chili powder and immediately pour the tempering over the cooked dal.
+Add 1 teaspoon Kashmiri red chili powder, then pour the tempering over the cooked dal.

 Step 17: Stir gently.